 These usually take around 7 business days to arrive but some travelers have received theirs in as little as 3 business days.

 Your train pass for Japan can be paid for online up to 90 days before you travel, however, the pass has a 90-day expiry so you are best to look into ordering them between 6 and 8 weeks before you travel to allow some leeway on collection dates once arriving in Japan.

 - Do you have enough time to receive your Exchange Order in the post? (takes at least 7 business days)

-- Are you traveling to Japan within the next 90 days? (vouchers can only be redeemed within 90 days of confirmation date, it is recommended you book these about six weeks before your travel date)
+- Are you traveling to Japan within the next 90 days? (vouchers can only be redeemed within 90 days of the confirmation date, it is recommended you book these about six weeks before your travel date)

 - Do you have a temporary visitor visa? (proof obtained from Japanese immigration when entering the country when they stamp your passport)